 After the accounts are finalised, a set of financial statements needs to be prepared in accordance with the Singapore Financial Reporting Standards.
 These financial statements have to be tabled at the AGM and will be used for statutory filing with ACRA and IRAS.
 Essentially, financial statements show a snapshot of the business’ financial health and comprises of the Statement of Financial Position, Statement of Comprehensive Income (commonly known as the profit and loss statement), Statement of Cash Flow, and Statement of Changes in Equity.
 Accompanying disclosures are also included.

 3. Holding AGM/ Filing Annual Returns (AR)

-For FYE on or after 31 August 2018 - A listed company has to hold its AGM within 4 months and file its AR within 5 months after its FYE while any other company has to hold its AGM within 6 months and file its AR within 7 months after its FYE.
+For FYE on or after 31 August 2020 - A listed company has to hold its AGM within 4 months and file its AR within 5 months after its FYE while any other types of company has to hold its AGM within 6 months and file its AR within 7 months after its FYE.
 AR can only be filed after:

 (a) AGM has been held;